Kennedy-Lab-UW/Duplex-Sequencing/README.md

                         Type of read.
 Options:
 							dual_map: both reads map propperly.
 Doesn't consider read pairs where only one maps.
 							mono_map: considers any read pair where one read maps.
-							hairpin: only use for hairpin sequence.
 							[dual_map]
-  --spacers SPACERS     Potential spacers in hairpin, in format 'spacer1,
-                        spacer2, spacer3, ...'.
-Only necessary for hairpin
-                        sequencing.
-  --slength SLENGTH     Length of the spacer sequence.
-Only necessary for
-                        hairpin sequencing.
-  --blength BLENGTH     Length of the barcode sequence.
-Only necessary for
-                        hairpin sequencing.
-  --plengths PLENGTHS   Length of each primer, coresponds directly to length
-                        trimmed off.
-Takes the form 'Read1PrimerLength
-                        Read2PrimerLength'.
-Only necessary for hairpin
-                        sequencing.

 ConsensusMaker2.2.py